Your Packet Pickup Location(s) will be:

 and 20-mile race.
 At the morning check-in you will be given the opportunity to leave your drop bag at the Main Aid Station

 start/finish area on tables.
-Write your name, and bib number onto each bag.
-This location will give you access to your bag
+This is the only drop bag location.
+Write your name, and bib number onto each

-to a needy local runner or tossed into the trash.
+your drop bag after the race, or it will be donated to a needy local runner or tossed into the trash.

 Special Weather-related Safety Information

-we will shut the race down.
+will shut the race down.
 In the event of a tornado siren sounding, please find your way to a substantial shelter and wait

 for the sirens and danger to subside.
 Or, if severe winds suddenly hit your location, lay down in a ditch or low spot (that